Listed below are the educational loan programs that Emporia State University currently participates in.

 Eligibility for PLUS loans will be detailed on your award package, and you must utilize BuzzIn to accept the award offer.
 Once a loan has been accepted, the Office of Student Financial Aid and Scholarships will create a loan application with the Department of Education provided that the parent has completed a Master Promissory Note (MPN) and loan application.
 These can be completed by going to www.studentloans.gov.
 When completing the PLUS application and PLUS loan master promissory note, the parent borrower should log in to the website using his/her Social Security Number and FAFSA PIN.
 If the parent applies for the loan and is denied, the student can be awarded additional unsubsidized Direct Stafford loans at the independent annual limits for their grade level.

-You have the right to cancel all or a portion of the PLUS loan proceeds by contacting the Office of Student Financial Aid prior to disbursement or 14 days after disbursement.
+You have the right to cancel all or a portion of the PLUS loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement or 14 days after disbursement.

 Graduate and professional degree students are eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Direct Parent PLUS Loans also apply to Direct Graduate/Professional PLUS loans.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, a fixed interest rate of 7.9 percent, and a loan fee of 4% of the loan amount.
-Applicants must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Stafford Loan Program before applying for a Direct Graduate/Professional PLUS loan.
+These requirements include a determination that the applicant does not have an adverse credit history and repayment beginning on the date of the last disbursement of the loan.
+As of August 9, 2013, the interest rate changed to 6.41%.
+Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
+This program is subject to a loan fee of 4.288% of the loan amount whose first disbursement occurs before October 1, 2014.
+For new loan whose first disbursement occurs on or after October 1, 2014 will be subject to a loan fee of 4.292% Applicants must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Stafford Loan Program before applying for a Direct Graduate/Professional PLUS loan.
 Separate Entrance Loan Counseling is required prior to disbursement and can be completed by going to http://www.studentloans.gov/.
 In addition to entrance loan counseling new borrowers must complete a Master Promissory Note (MPN) with Direct Lending to serve as their application and promise to repay the loan.
 You can complete an MPN at http://www.studentloans.gov/.

-If you are eligible for this loan program, please contact the Office of Student Financial Aid and Scholarships to review your eligibility. .
+If you are eligible for this loan program, please contact the Office of Financial Aid, Scholarships, Veterans Services to review your eligibility. .

 This is a low-interest loan program funded by the federal government and ESU, with the university acting as lender.
 Currently, the maximum Perkins Loan award is $3,000 per academic year for ESU Kansas resident undergraduates, $4,000 for ESU non-resident undergraduates, and $5,000 for graduate students.
 Offers of the Perkins Loan are contingent upon availability of funds, demonstrated federal aid eligibility, and program requirements (Expected Family Contribution from the FAFSA must be Pell-eligible).
 The repayment period begins following a 9 month grace period, which begins after the student is no longer enrolled at least half-time in college.
 The loan carries a fixed interest rate of 5 percent, and the maximum repayment period is 10 years.

-The Office of Student Financial Aid and Scholarships will award Perkins loans to students who are eligible until funding is exhausted.
+The Office of Financial Aid, Scholarships, & Veterans Services will award Perkins loans to students who are eligible until funding is exhausted.
 If you are eligible for the Perkins loan, and have not been awarded it, please contact the Office of Student Financial Aid and Scholarships to request to be placed on the waiting list for this fund.
 Once awarded, you will need to accept the loan via BuzzIn.
 You will also need to complete Perkins Entrance Loan Counseling and a Perkins Master Promissory Note.
 Once the loan has been accepted on BuzzIn, the Student Loan Office transmits the borrower information to ECSI who handles all of ESU’s Perkins loans.
 ECSI will provide information to you in regards to Entrance Loan Counseling and the Master Promissory Note.

 Once you have graduated or ceased to be at least a half-time student, you will need to complete exit loan counseling which provides you with your rights and responsibilities as a loan borrower in repayment.
 ECSI will provide you with information on completing exit loan counseling.